MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 #### Sample apps vs. completed Getting Started tutorials

+The sample apps are the source of the sample code snippets that are shown in the API Reference docs and conceptual docs.

 For some frameworks or platforms, the samples repo contains both a completed Getting Started tutorial and a sample app.
-The sample apps demonstrate more features than the completed Getting Started tutorials.
+These sample apps showcase more of the WebView2 APIs than the Getting Started tutorials.

-#### Articles, readmes, sample directories, and solution files

-For each sample app in the samples repo, there's an article here.
-In the samples repo, each sample has a Readme, a directory, and a solution file.

 #### Installed SDK package versions